raeidsaqur/academia/writing/README.md

 *(Distilled) Personal Suggestions:*
 - Take audience PoV: the biggest problem is forgetting you know more than the audience.
+- Adhere to these 4 principles of 'good writing' (these transcends all writing verticals): *Simplicity, Clarity, Brevity and Humanity*.
 - Get reviews/feedback from peers on excerpts (don't wait for the polished version)
 	- Problems:
 	    - Reluctance/vulnerability in showing unfinished work